Himalayan Yoga Academy

 What is Pranayama?

 Pranayama is the practice of breath regulation and is often practiced with yoga and meditation.
-In Sanskrit, ‘prana’ means life energy and ‘yama’ means control so pranayama often referred as energy regulation.
+In Sanskrit, ‘prana’ means life energy, and ‘yama’ means control so pranayama is often referred to as energy regulation.
 Pranayama is the first practice that all yogis must master.
-Each breathing techniques has benefits of its own with different physical, emotional, and spiritual benefits.
-The goal of pranayama is to connect body and mind.
-It also supplies your body with oxygen. in Pranayama for beginners, let your body be still, let your nerves become quiet, In this stillness and quietness, just feel your natural breath.
-You have to practice pranayama daily to direct your energy throughout the body.
+Each breathing technique has benefits of its own with different physical, emotional, and spiritual benefits.

 How Should I Sit?